 Additional Services

-Traction current (EC4T) will be charged in accordance with the charges published on the HS1 website, subject to wash-up:
+Traction current (EC4T) will be charged in accordance with the charges published on the Infrastructure Manager’s website, subject to wash-up:

-https://highspeed1.co.uk/regulatory/access-new-operators
+https://stpancras-highspeed.com/our-company/regulatory/access-operators/

-The charges for Services for Trains are determined annually as part of the Qualifying Expenditure charge for each Station.
+The charges for Services for Trains are determined annually as part of the same process to set the Qualifying Expenditure charge for each Station.
 For more detail please contact the Infrastructure Manager at the address set out in 1.8.1.

 Ancillary Services